The mannequins in the above photo are wearing vintage Diane Von Furstenberg dresses circa 1976.

 As a distraction during the current COVID19 crisis, I decided to focus on something lighthearted and fun – the history of Rootstein mannequins.
 Please read my previous posts which explain why I chose Rootstein as the mannequin company to highlight.

-To help me document this information I turned to one of my customers who has over 100 Rootstein mannequins in his private collection (about 20 of which he purchased from me).
+To help me document this information I turned to one of my customers who has over 100 Rootstein mannequins in his private collection, many of them he purchased from me.
+(My company recycles mannequins for retail chains and periodically we receive Rootstein’s from retailers like Macy’s, Ralph Lauren and Neiman Marcus.)

-Unfortunately all but one of those retail chains is out of business and that one is teetering on bankruptcy.
-Although he never worked for Barney’s that is another example of a retailer that was known for eye-catching window displays with mannequins, but is no longer in business.
+Unfortunately all but one of those retailers he worked for is out of business and that one is teetering on bankruptcy.
+Although he never worked for Barney’s that is example of a retailer that was known for their eye-catching window displays with mannequins, but is no longer in business.

 Anyway, back to my Rootstein collector.
 Although I have never met him in person (we live on opposite coasts) I consider him a trusted resource and friend.
 He is my “go to” person anytime I need detailed information about a used Rootstein Mannequin I have for sale.